-7.2.4.8.1 UL OUTER LOOP POWER CONTROL
+7.2.4.8.1 UL Outer Loop Power Control

-The UL Outer Loop Power Control located in the SRNC sets the target quality value for the UL Inner Loop Power Control which is located in Node B for FDD and is located in the UE for TDD.
+The UL Outer Loop Power Control located in the SRNC [TDD - except for uplink shared channels where it is located in the CRNC] sets the target quality value for the UL Inner Loop Power Control which is located in Node B for FDD and 1.28 Mcps TDD and is located in the UE for 3.84 Mcps TDD.
 It receives input from quality estimates of the transport channel.
 The UL outer loop power control is mainly used for a long-term quality control of the radio channel.

-In FDD this function is located in the UTRAN, in TDD the function is performed in UTRAN and the target quality value is sent to the UE by the SRNC.
+In FDD and 1.28 Mcps TDD this function is located in the UTRAN, in 3.84 Mcps TDD the function is performed in UTRAN and the target quality value is sent to the UE by the SRNC or the CRNC, respectively.

-In FDD, if the connection involves both a SRNS and a DRNS the function UL Outer Loop Power Control (located in the SRNC) sets the target quality for the UL Inner Loop Power Control function (located in Node B).
+In FDD and 1.28 Mcps TDD, if the connection involves both a SRNS and a DRNS the function UL Outer Loop Power Control (located in the SRNC [1.28 Mcps TDD - or in the CRNC, respectively]) sets the target quality for the UL Inner Loop Power Control function (located in Node B).

-7.2.4.8.2 DL OUTER LOOP POWER CONTROL
+7.2.4.8.2 DL Outer Loop Power Control